Own-Data-Privateer/hoardy-web/README.md

 # <span id="features"/>Features and technical details

-Unlike most of [its alternatives](#alternatives), `pwebarc`'s main workflow is to passively collect and archive HTTP requests and responses directly from your browser as you browse the web instead of making you to ask some tool or web app to snapshot it for you or forcing you to explicitly snapshot/record separate browsing sessions/tabs, thus
+Unlike most of [its alternatives](#alternatives), `pwebarc`'s main workflow

+- is to passively collect and archive HTTP requests and responses (and, if you ask, also [DOM snapshots](./extension/page/help.org#faq-snapshot), i.e. the contents of the page after all JavaScript was run) directly from your browser as you browse the web instead of making you to ask some separate tool or web app to snapshot it for you or forcing you to explicitly snapshot/record separate browsing sessions/tabs, thus

 - allowing you to archive any HTTP data, not just the pages available via HTTP `GET` requests (e.g., it can archive answer pages of web search engines fetched via HTTP `POST`, JSON RPC/AJAX data, etc);